kbmackenzie/aranea/docs/aranea.md

 #include "this path can have spaces.sh"
 ```

-[See this section](#a-note-about-whitespace) to know why this feature isn't available in vanilla Awk.
+[See this section](#a-note-about-whitespace) to know why this feature isn't available when using POSIX Awk.

 ### `#data`